 Add an SPF record

-SPF prevents spammers from using an email address on your domain as their sender address, known as email spoofing.
+SPF (Sender Policy Framework) prevents spammers from using an email address on your domain as their sender address, known as email spoofing.

 Don't have a domain name yet?
 Find the perfect domain for your business or idea today.